cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This VDAF does not have an aggregation parameter.
 Instead, the output share is derived from the measurement share by applying a fixed map.
 See {{poplar1}} for an example of a VDAF that makes meaningful use of the aggregation parameter.

-As the name implies, Prio3 is a descendant of the original Prio construction.
-A second iteration was deployed in the {{ENPA}} system, and like the VDAF described here, the ENPA system was built from techniques introduced in
-{{BBCGGI19}} that significantly improve communication cost.
-That system was specialized for a particular aggregation function; the goal of Prio3 is to provide the same level of generality as the original construction.

 The core component of Prio3 is a "Fully Linear Proof (FLP)" system.
 Introduced by {{BBCGGI19}}, the FLP encapsulates the functionality required for encoding